sisso/rust-mud/mud-domain/readme.md

 ## UUID vs Constants ID

+We can use generation, uuid or reserved spaces.
+Anyway we can store everything in a single u32, since we never sill use so much.
+Anyways we can easly go to u64.

+As conclusion, any solution will require HashMap or special storages to hold Bidimensional vectors, or sparse vectors.

+Easy to just use namespaces.

+### Old

 Some entities like rooms and prefabs have strong require to be constants.
 We want to easy reference from config files.